Ryan Clark (American football): 2005

 Throughout training camp in 2005, Clark competed to be a backup safety against Pierson Prioleau.
 Clark began the season as the backup strong safety and was inactive for the first two games due to a sprained knee.
 In Week 4, Clark became the starting strong safety after Prioleau sustained a hamstring injury.
 Clark was inactive for the Redskins' Week 6 loss at the Kansas City Chiefs due to a chest injury.
-On October 30, 2005, Clark collected a season-high 11 solo tackles, deflected one pass, and made his first career interception during a 36-0 loss at the New York Giants in Week 8.
-He intercepted a pass by Giants' quarterback Eli Manning that was initially intended for wide receiver Plaxico Burress during the first quarter.
-The following week, Clark recorded four combined tackles, a pass deflection, and intercepted a pass by Donovan McNabb during the fourth quarter of a 17-10 win against the Philadelphia Eagles in Week 9.
-Clark finished the 2005 NFL season 57 combined tackles (42 solo), a career-high three interceptions, two pass deflections, two forced fumbles, and was credited with half a sack in 13 games and 13 starts.
+On October 30, 2005, Clark collected a season-high 11 solo tackles, deflected one pass, and made his first career interception during a 36–0 loss at the New York Giants in Week 8, intercepting a pass by Giants' quarterback Eli Manning that was intended for wide receiver Plaxico Burress.
+The following week, Clark recorded four combined tackles, a pass deflection, and intercepted a pass by Donovan McNabb during the fourth quarter of a 17–10 win against the Philadelphia Eagles in Week 9.
+Clark finished the 2005 NFL season with 57 combined tackles (42 solo), a career-high three interceptions, two pass deflections, two forced fumbles, and was credited with half a sack in 13 games and 13 starts.

-While he played well for Washington and wanted to re-sign with the team, the Redskins decided to cut ties with him and signed Adam Archuleta to be their new starting safety; the signing would be cited years later by NFL Network as one of the worst free agent signings in NFL history, along with other free agent busts by the Redskins including Deion Sanders and Albert Haynesworth.
+Clark's strong play helped Washington to a 10–6 record and its first playoff victory in seven years.
+Despite this, the Redskins decided to sign Adam Archuleta to be their new starting safety; the signing would be cited years later by NFL Network as one of the worst free agent signings in NFL history.
+Archuleta would be benched midway through the following season as Washington stumbled to a 5–11 record, and would not win another playoff game until 2024.

 Pittsburgh Steelers

 2006

 On March 14, 2006, the Pittsburgh Steelers signed Clark to a four-year, $7 million contract that included a signing bonus of $1.65 million.
 Clark was signed as a replacement for Chris Hope, who declined the Steelers' contract offer and opted to sign with the Tennessee Titans.
 Throughout training camp, Clark competed to be the starting free safety against Tyrone Carter.
 Head coach Bill Cowher named Clark the starting free safety to begin the regular season, alongside strong safety Troy Polamalu.

-On October 8, 2006, Clark recorded nine combined tackles (six solo), one pass deflection, and made his first interception as a member of the Pittsburgh Steelers during a 23-12 loss at the San Diego Chargers in Week 5.
+On October 8, 2006, Clark recorded nine combined tackles (six solo), one pass deflection, and made his first interception as a member of the Pittsburgh Steelers during a 23–12 loss at the San Diego Chargers in Week 5.
 He intercepted a pass by Chargers' quarterback Philip Rivers during the first quarter.
-Clark was inactive for two games (Weeks 16-17) due to a groin injury.
+Clark was inactive for two games (Weeks 16–17) due to a groin injury.

 In 2006, Clark made 72 tackles playing free safety for the Steelers, along with one interception and three fumble recoveries.
 He played 13 games and started 12 of them, missing the final three with a groin injury.
 During training camp before the 2007 season, he remained a starter despite a position battle with second year player Anthony Smith.